 - Larry Seidman, movable book collector

-- Shawn Sheehy, paper engineer
+- Shawn Sheehy, book artist and paper engineer

 - Isabel Uria, graphic designer and paper engineer